AirP0WeR/monorepo-boilerplate/README.md

 # Turborepo Next.js 14 Express Winston BUN Prettier Husky TypeCheck ESLint boilerplate

-This is an example setup for a full-stack monorepo using [Turborepo](https://turborepo.com) with [Next.js](https://nextjs.org/) and [Express](https://expressjs.com/) [BUN](https://bun.sh/).
+This is an example setup for a full-stack monorepo using [Turborepo](https://turborepo.com) with [Next.js](https://nextjs.org/) and [Express](https://expressjs.com/) compiled with [BUN](https://bun.sh/).
 Most other Turborepo examples I've seen using Express or other plain TS Apps take a different approach to bundling shared packages.

 Most examples like [Turbo kitchen-sink example](https://github.com/vercel/turbo/blob/main/examples/kitchen-sink/packages/logger/package.json) will have `dev` and `build` scripts for each shared package, which then watch the package for any changes and rebuild on each change.